vhive-serverless/STeLLAR/README.md

-# serverless_bench
+# vHiveBench

-A framework for benchmarking serverless providers' offerings
+A framework for benchmarking the performance of popular serverless platforms.